 How to Use the MySQL LIMIT Clause

-In this tutorial, you'll learn how to use the LIMIT clause in MySQL to retrieve records from one or more tables in a given database based on a specified number.
+This tutorial explains how to use the MySQL LIMIT clause, which allows you to retrieve rows from one or more tables based on a specified number.

 Why do You Need to Use MySQL LIMIT Clause?

-Retrieving records from a large table can have an impact on performance.
-You should not retrieve all records from the table at once.
+Fetching rows from a large table may affect performance.
+It is not recommended to retrieve all rows from a table at once.

-Of course, it also depends on your database server, so a higher performance server returns records faster than a lower one.
+Of course, it depends on the database server.
+A high-performance server will return rows faster than a low-performance server.

-However, it's a good practice to limit the number of records on a large table to reduce server consuming resources.
-That's why you need to use the MySQL LIMIT clause in the SELECT statement.
+However, it is a good practice to limit the number of rows in a large table to reduce the resources consumed by the server.
+To do so, you need to use the MySQL LIMIT clause in a SELECT statement.

 LIMIT Clause Syntax

-To limit the number of records returned from the MySQL database using the LIMIT clause, you can write the SELECT statement as follows:
+To limit the number of rows using the LIMIT clause, write a SELECT statement as follows:

 SELECT * FROM table